Here you will learn about polarized lenses the good and the bad. 🎓🌞

 How they are made – Polarized lenses the good and the bad

-Firstly the polarized film is made.
+The polarized film is made first.
 Simply by heating and stretching a very soft PVA “Polyvinyl acetate” material.
 It then forms into long chain molecules.
 That subsequently align in one direction.
 Secondly by placing the polarized film between two thin sheets of either acrylic.
-Or TAC (tri-acetate cellulose).
-It is then laminated together.
-Finally to create a curved lens.
-The flat laminated lens is then pressed into a mould.
+Or more commonly TAC (tri-acetate cellulose).
+It is then gets laminated together.
+Finally to create a curve.
+The flat laminated film is then pressed into a mould.

-Note, these cheap, soft polarized lenses do scratch really easy.
-As well these thin lenses do easily bend and twist which distort the polarized film.
-Consequently many customers report that these lenses cause them headaches and eye fatigue.
-Also due to the distortion and low quality polarized sheet material used in these lenses.
+Note, this cheap soft polarized film does scratch really easy.
+Also, this thin film does easily bend and twist which distorts the polarized film.
+Consequently many customers report that this film causes them headaches and eye fatigue.
+Also due to the distortion and low quality polarized sheet material.
 They only cut as little as 30% of the reflected glare.
-Worse still the distortion from these lenses leads to major non-reversible eye damage.
+Worse still the distortion from this film leads to major non-reversible eye damage.
 There after requiring prescription glasses to see.

-How to know if it is a cheap polarized lens
+How to know if it is cheap polarized film (lens)

-• The material name, TAC (Tri-acetate cellulose).
+- The material name, TAC (Tri-acetate cellulose).
 Please note: Many kids sunglasses use these rubbish lenses.
 But incorrectly state it is polycarbonate.
+(Because a Chinese manufacturer lied to them or they just want to fool you).
 So please do the following finger test and if it deflects don’t buy them.
 They will harm your child’s eyes.

-• By pressing your finger tip on the centre of the outside surface of the lens.
-Cheap lenses will deflect under a little pressure.
+- By pressing your finger tip on the centre of the outside surface of the lens.
+Cheap film will deflect under a little pressure.
 Any deflection will distort the polarized film.

-• Tap the lens with you finger nail.
-A cheap lens gives a dead thud sound.
+- Tap the lens with you finger nail.
+A cheap film gives a dead thud sound.
 A hard lenses will ring like glass when tapped.

-This list comprises some companies that do sell rubbish TAC polarized lenses that certainly will harm your children.
+This list comprises some companies that do sell rubbish TAC polarized film that certainly will harm your children.
 So, if you do care for your kids please avoid these brands.
+And please do the right thing and warn your family and friends.

-If you would like your company name to be removed from this list.
-Simply let us know that you are no longer selling these very harmful polarized film sunglasses.
-Also if you know of any brand selling this rubbish lens and they are not on our list please let us know.
+To have your company name removed from this list?
+Simply let us know that you are no longer selling these very harmful TAC polarized film sunglasses.
+Also if you know of any brand selling this rubbish film and they are not on our list please let us know.
 Then we can add it to our list to help others.

 High quality polarized lenses 👍